 Julius Malema’s (see May 22 and July 28 blog posts) disciplinary hearing began on August 31st, 2011 at Luthuli House in Johannesburg.
-The building houses ANC headquarters and is named after ANC revolutionary Albert Luthuli.
+The building houses ANC headquarters and is named after ANC revolutionary Albert Luthuli, Africa’s first Nobel Peace Prize Laureate.

-Malema, ANCYL spokesman Floyd Shivambu, Deputy President Ronald Lamola, Secretary-General Sindiso Magaqa, Deputy Kenetswe Mosenogi, and Treasurer-General Pule Mabe face charges of misconduct and “bringing the ANC into disrepute and sowing divisions in ANC ranks”.
+Malema, ANCYL spokesman Floyd Shivambu, Deputy President Ronald Lamola, Secretary-General Sindiso Magaqa, Deputy Kenetswe Mosenogi, and Treasurer-General Pule Mabe face charges of misconduct, “bringing the ANC into disrepute, and sowing divisions in ANC ranks”.
 If the hearing conducted by a panel of senior ANC members finds Malema guilty of these offenses, he could be expelled from the party and find his political career in ruins.

 The day the disciplinary hearing began Malema’s supporters ran wild in the streets of Johannesburg’s city centre.
 They threw broken bricks at police and journalists and burned t-shirts with images of Jacob Zuma and the ANC flag.
 Several journalists were hit by rocks and one police officer was hospitalized.
 After the violence occurred, Malema asked his supporters to exercise “restraint” and not attack journalists or police.